RBND-studio/flows-sdk/README.md

 ## Get started for free

 The fastest and most reliable way to get started with Flows is [signing up for free](https://app.flows.sh/signup).
-Your first 500 MTUs (monthly tracked users) are free every month, after which you pay based on usage.
+Your first 250 MTUs (monthly tracked users) are free every month, after which you pay based on usage.
 See our [pricing](https://flows.sh/pricing) for more details.

 ## Contributing

-We ❤️ contributions big and small, more info in [CONTRIBUTING.md](/CONTRIBUTING.md).
+We ❤️ contributions big and small.
+If you have any ideas for improvements, either submit an issue or create a pull request.

 ---